-The AQA GCE AS A Level Physics syllabus is designed to enable pupils to explain and understand the technological world around them.
+The AQA GCE AS A Level Physics online school syllabus is designed to enable pupils to explain and understand the technological world around them.
 This highly valued qualification builds on Physics GCSE / IGCSE and will evidence both students’ understanding of key theoretical principles and practical skills.

 The AQA A Level Physics course teaches the fundamental theoretical concepts and advanced practical skills to enables pupils to progress to study further at university.